Syria: Assad regime 'destroyed a generation of athletes' – DW – 12/16/2024

 But one thing she would like to keep is the flag that she won her gold medal under in Atlanta 1996.
 Some athletes consider it tarnished, but not Ghada.
 "The flag belongs to the people and not to Al Assad's regime.
 Why would you want us to go backwards and not forwards?"

 That sentiment is indicative of her general view of the situation in her homeland at the moment.
-"The new government should pick the right people and Syrian women should take a big part in leadership position," she says.
+"The new government should pick the right people, and Syrian women should take a big part in leadership positions," she says.
 "Building sports is an important part of any country's success, whether politically or economically."

 While the situation in Syria remains chaotic and unclear, Ghada retains hope that her homeland can move forward and escape the traps others in the region have fallen into.